 What makes it so different is that it has a 3D heating system, which means that it simultaneously cooks on the bottom, sides and top.
 That’s what gives it it’s speed!
 Redmond says it also saves minerals and vitamins in the food, which can only be a good thing.
 Check out my review of the Redmond Multicooker.

 The Redmond Multicooker is really one of those multi function gadgets that can replace lots of other kitchen equipment.
 It’s great for student housing and where there isn’t a lot of space.

 Disclosure: Redmond commissioned this recipe for Seedy Soda Bread and Sauteed Herby Greens.
 All opinions are my own and no editorial control was given.
 Thanks for supporting the brands that make it possible for me to mess up my kitchen, bake vegetable cakes and write Veggie Desserts – and Healthy Meals and Lifestyle.

 - 1 teaspoon bicarbonate of soda (baking soda)

-- 6 tbsp mixed seeds plus 2 tbsp extra for decoration
+- 6 tablespoon mixed seeds plus 2 tablespoon extra for decoration

 - 200 ml buttermilk (*see note)